 Eric's work for clients both within and outside the healthcare field includes organizational matters, corporate governance and structuring/restructuring advice, operating agreements, shareholder and partnership agreements and disputes, labor and employment law issues, private securities offerings, joint ventures, mergers and acquisitions.

-Eric is the Editor-in-Chief of Day Pitney's Healthcare Law Blog and a frequent commentator in outside publications that cover healthcare issues.
+Eric is the Editor-in-Chief of Day Pitney's Healthcare Law Blog and a frequent commentator on healthcare issues in Bloomberg BNA, Law360 and other publications.

 Frequently recommended by the American College of Radiology to its members seeking healthcare counsel in New York and New Jersey